Mark-MDO47/MDOpythonUtils/README.md

     - list.txt is path to text file, copied from Kindle book list
     - prevRatings.xlsx is path to previous ratings *.xlsx spreadsheet in tab "Books"
     - formattedList.txt is tab-separated-variable list
-  - NOTE: exampleKindleList.txt shows the format obtained from copying out of the Amazon website
+  - NOTE: exampleKindleList.txt shows the format obtained from copying out of the Amazon website; example_KindleBooks_Favorites.xlsx is an example of my "prevRatings.xslx"
-  - NOTE: there are some extra tabs in prevRatings.xlsx to do special cases for book series; I will elaborate later...
+  - NOTE: there are some extra tabs in example_KindleBooks_Favorites.xlsx to do special cases for book series; I will elaborate later...
+  - if you do `python ReadAmazonKindleList.py exampleKindleList.txt example_KindleBooks_Favorites.xlsx`
+    - screen output should match exampleReadAmazonKindleListOutput.txt